Central England temperature

-The Central England Temperature (CET) record is a meteorological dataset originally published by Professor Gordon Manley in 1953 and subsequently extended and updated in 1974, following many decades of painstaking work.
+The Central England Temperature (CET) record is a meteorological dataset originally published by Professor Gordon Manley in 1953 and subsequently extended and updated in 1974, following many decades of work.
 The monthly mean surface air temperatures, for the Midlands region of England, are given (in degrees Celsius) from the year 1659 to the present.

 This record represents the longest series of monthly temperature observations in existence.
 It is a valuable dataset for meteorologists and climate scientists.
 It is monthly from 1659, and a daily version has been produced from 1772.
 The monthly means from November 1722 onwards are given to a precision of 0.1 °C. The earliest years of the series, from 1659 to October 1722 inclusive, for the most part only have monthly means given to the nearest degree or half a degree, though there is a small 'window' of 0.1 degree precision from 1699 to 1706 inclusive.
 This reflects the number, accuracy, reliability and geographical spread of the temperature records that were available for the years in question.

+The Central England temperature series is a composite series drawing upon multiple temperature series collected in central England, with 30 different sites used in the daily version.
+Each of the early time series that are used in forming the Central England composite may cover only a limited timespan, and these are spliced together to form the complete record.
+When multiple simultaneous observations exist, a weighted average of different time series may be used to determine the composite monthly average.